ereol/.dotfiles/ArchVMGuide.md

-#.All command lines to install Arch on VM,
+# All command lines to install Arch on VM,

 Download and use Arch Linux ISO file from torrent through [here](https://archlinux.org/download/).
 This is best done following the [Arch Installation Guide.](https://wiki.archlinux.org/title/Installation_guide)